What are Postpartum Mood and Anxiety disorders?

 - Omega 3 fatty acids, such as those found in fish oil, reduce inflammation and have been shown effective at preventing and treating depression.
 See Dr. Kathleen Kendall-Tackett’s resources for brands and dosages.

 - Vitamin D or light therapy.
-See our podcast on Vitamin D and breastfeeding.

 - Calcium and magnesium